AlbanPerli/HandWriting-Recognition-iOS/README.md

 # HandWriting-Recognition-iOS
-Artisanal and basic Handwriting recognition system for iOS, based on a Fast Forward Neural Network
+Artisanal and basic Handwriting recognition system for iOS, based on a Feed Forward Neural Network

 This project uses [Swift-AI](https://github.com/collinhundley/Swift-AI)